stefanradouane/videoplayerJS/README.md

 # vidplayer

 ## 🎥 About this project
-Styling the default controls of an HTML `<video>` is not possible, but what if you want to make a custom vidplayervividplayers the solution for this problem.
-With this js front-end library you can create an vidpvidplayerr than ever before.
+Styling the default controls of an HTML `<video>` is not possible, but what if you want to make a custom videoplayer the solution for this problem.
+With this javascript front-end library you can create an videoplayer than ever before.

 ## ✨ Installation
 Using this library is very easy, use it by simply adding a `<script>` tag to your HTML.